JorikJooken/connectedDominatingSets/README.md

 ### calcMatrix3RegularCaseBinaryTreeInMiddle.cpp

-This program expects as input an integer K specifying that there should be a binary tree in the middle consisting of 2^K-2 vertices, which is connected to vertices on the cycle (see Section 4 of the paper for details).
+This program expects as input an integer 1 <= K <= 3 specifying that there should be a binary tree in the middle consisting of 2^K-2 vertices, which is connected to vertices on the cycle (see Section 4 of the paper for details).
 This program will generate the coefficient matrix.

 For example, the following command:
 ```bash
 ./calcMatrix3RegularCaseBinaryTreeInMiddleExecutable > testMatrix.txt
 ```

 Will start the program and write its output to "testMatrix.txt".
 The program expects an integer as input.
-For example, if we follow the following input:
+For example, if we write the following input:

 ```bash
 1